JockeTS/fifty-energy-coding-test-jocke/README.md

 * make up           - Build and run containers
 * make migrate      - Run database migrations
 * make seed         - Populate the database

+3. Go to http://localhost:3000/login to either:
+* log in with pre-existing user (username: jocke, password: test123) or register a new user
+* currently supported routes: /login, /register, /sensors